home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 - `min([x, y, ...])` will obtain the smallest item in a sequence.
 Uses the same parameters as the built-in [min](https://jinja.palletsprojects.com/en/latest/templates/#jinja-filters.min) filter.
 - `average([x, y, ...], default)` will return the average value of the sequence.
 If list is empty or contains non-numeric value, returns the `default` value, or if omitted raises an error.
 Can be used as a filter.
 - `median([x, y, ...], default)` will return the median value of the sequence.
 If list is empty or contains non-numeric value, returns the `default` value, or if omitted raises an error.
 Can be used as a filter.
-- `mode([x, y, ...], default)` will return the mode value (most frequent occurence) of the sequence.
+- `mode([x, y, ...], default)` will return the mode value (most frequent occurrence) of the sequence.
 If list is empty, returns the `default` value, or if omitted raises an error.
 Can be used as a filter.
 - `e` mathematical constant, approximately 2.71828.
 - `pi` mathematical constant, approximately 3.14159.
 - `tau` mathematical constant, approximately 6.28318.